whatisor/three-gpu-ecosystem-tests/README.md

 ✅ ⚠️ All **R3F** cases work but cause the warning ⚠️ `THREE.Renderer: .render() called before the backend is initialized.
 Try using .renderAsync() instead.`.

 You should also expect to only be able to use a subset of [Drei](https://github.com/pmndrs/drei) and the Three.js ecosystem with WebGPU, since some libraries and composants are written in GLSL.
+See the [Drei Compatibility](#drei-compatibility) section for the list of compatible components.

 ## 4cc2eb5 (2024-11-25)